 Together, these technologies enable AI agents in healthcare to fit seamlessly into clinical environments without disrupting core systems.

-Types of AI agents healthcare
+Types of AI agents in healthcare

 - Conversational agents that manage scheduling, answer patient inquiries, and support engagement via chat, text, or voice.